Le Locle: Modern era

 Because the small Bied river often flooded the valley, a channel was cut through the valley to the Col des Roches at the beginning of the 19th century.
 Until 1898 the river was used to provide power for several underground mills.

 The city government established the high school in 1855 and opened a teacher training college in 1866 followed by a trade school in 1897.
 The watchmaking school was established in 1868 which was the foundation for the technical school established in 1901–02.
 This school eventually became the Engineering Department of the Haute école d'arts appliqués Arc as well as the engineering school of the inter-regional vocational education center Montagnes neuchâteloises.

 The city made great efforts in the construction of railways.
 The first line to La Chaux-de-Fonds (1857) was joined by lines to Besançon (1884) and Les Brenets (1890).
 Nevertheless, Le Locle suffers from a certain isolation and a large amount of traffic that is only passing through.

 Le Locle owes its prosperity essentially to the watch industry, in particular the manufacture of precision watches and machine tools.
 Daniel Jeanrichard was among the pioneers who founded this branch of industry in and around Le Locle.
 In the Le Locle region, there were only some 77 watchmakers who were active in 1750.
 By 1800, that number had increased to over 800.
 Watchmaking began to replace agriculture and lace making as the main industries.
 By the end of the 18th century, the city employed about 500 lace makers.

+One of the first anarchist newspapers in history, Le Bulletin de la Fédération jurassienne, was published in the city for a time before moving to La Chaux-de-Fonds.